figayi/TMC-EvalShield/readme.md

 This aims to simplify the evaluation process of our motion controller shields.

 ## Current state
 Currently only Nucleo STM32F103XX is supported.
+Currently only TMC5160-SHIELD is supported.

 ## Setup
 1. **Cloning**